 The mandatory labour rights listed in the above chart do include benefits that are market practice such as health insurance, meal vouchers, life insurance or private pension plan, or labour rights or benefits provided in collective bargaining agreements.

-Because the law does not address different types remuneration that could be easily found on an executive package such as bonus, premiums, stock awards, etc, the rules must be agreed up on by the parties.
-From the eligibility, vesting (if any), deferred payment, forfeiture, to moment for payment, it is necessary that all is putting in writing to avoid future disputes.
+Because the law does not address different types of remuneration that could be easily found on an executive package such as bonus, premiums, stock awards, etc., the rules must be agreed upon by the parties.
+From the eligibility, vesting (if any), deferred payment, forfeiture, to moment for payment, it is necessary that all is put in writing to avoid future disputes.

 Labour courts are protective of employees' rights, even when those employees are executives, so it is a mistake to forget that if the rules are not clearly written the general rules will apply such as the impossibility to stop the payments or change the rules of payment.

 It is not different when it comes to covenants.
-Starting from the non-compete clauses, that according to labour courts precedents must meet the following requirements in order to be enforceable: (1) compensation; (2) geographic limitation; (3) subject limitation and reasonable duration.
+Starting from the non-compete clauses, according to labour courts precedents must meet the following requirements in order to be enforceable: compensation; geographic limitation; subject limitation; and reasonable duration.

 The compensation should be enough for the employee to continue to be able to afford a living without working or working with the restrictions imposed by the covenant.
 Usually, this would mean a compensation equal to monthly salary times number of months of the non-compete restriction.
 For executives with high level salaries, there is court precedent considering enforceable compensation lower than one month's salary.

-The geographic restriction should correspondent to places of business of the employer, or proven potential places of business for the employer.
-If the whole country is a place of business or a potential one for the company, it is valid to list Brazil, the company would not need to choose specific states.
+The geographic restriction should correspond to places of business of the employer, or proven potential places of business for the employer.
+If the whole country is a place of business or a potential one for the company, it is valid to list Brazil.
+The company would not need to choose specific states.

-The subject limitation should be enough assuming this is the type of businesses or services that the individual was engaged with during employment.
-It would still allow him or her to render the same type or similar services to other industry or different type of service for the same industry.
+The subject limitation should be enough assuming this is the type of business or service that the individual was engaged with during employment.
+It would still allow him or her to render the same type or similar services to other industries or different types of service for the same industry.

-As to the non-solicitation clauses, because they do not represent a limitation to employees' constitutional right to freely engage in an economic activity, such as working, the Labor Courts' precedents do not require compensation and are lighter when examining the other requirements.
+As to the non-solicitation clauses, because they do not represent a limitation to employees' constitutional right to freely engage in an economic activity, such as working, the labour courts' precedents do not require compensation and are lighter when examining the other requirements.

-Non-solicitation as well as other clauses such as non-disparagement, confidentiality, etc are considered enforceable despite of the moment when they are entered into if in the beginning, during the course or at the end of the employment agreement.
+Non-solicitation as well as other clauses such as non-disparagement, confidentiality, etc., are considered enforceable despite the moment when they are entered into, whether in the beginning, during the course or at the end of the employment agreement.

 Concerning the end of the employment agreement, executive terminations are subject to the same rules as the ones applicable to other employees.
 If terminated by initiative of the employer without cause, the executive will be entitled to the following mandatory severance in addition to acquired labour rights:

-- prior notice (from 30 to 90 days depending on time of service)
+- prior notice (from 30 to 90 days depending on the length of service);

-- 40 per cent FGTS fine (FGTS is a severance guarantee fund in which employer deposits 8 per cent) on top of employees' salary in a specific account.
-Upon termination, employee will pay the FGTS fine over the balance of the account); and
+- 40 per cent FGTS fine (FGTS is a severance guarantee fund in which the employer deposits 8 per cent) on top of employees' salary in a specific account.
+Upon termination, employees will pay the FGTS fine over the balance of the account); and

 - any additional severance or right provided in the employment agreement or in the collective bargaining agreement, if any.

-In the case of termination for cause, the executive will not be entitled to mandatory severance, but rather only to acquired rights (except for the pro-rata 13th salary).
-The termination for cause is the highest disciplinary measure an employer can impose on an employee and for this reason, it is only allowed under the causes expressly listed in Article 482 of the Brazilian Labor Code:
+In the case of termination for cause, the executive will not be entitled to mandatory severance, but rather only to acquired rights (except for the pro rata 13th salary).
+The termination for cause is the highest disciplinary measure an employer can impose on an employee and for this reason, it is only allowed under the causes expressly listed in Article 482 of the Brazilian Labour Code: